-Additionally, a new privacy law, the California Privacy Rights Act ("CPRA"), approved by California voters in November 2020, became effective on January 1, 2023.
-The CPRA, which significantly modifies the CCPA, has resulted in further uncertainty and may require us to incur additional costs and expenses in an effort to comply.
+The California Privacy Rights Act ("CPRA"), approved by California voters in November 2020, became effective on January 1, 2023.
+The CPRA, significantly modified the CCPA, has resulted in further uncertainty and may require us to incur additional costs and expenses in an effort to comply.
 We will continue to monitor developments related to the CPRA and anticipate additional costs and expenses associated with CPRA compliance.
 The enactment of the CCPA, as modified by the CPRA, is prompting a wave of similar legislative developments in other states in the U.S., which could potentially create a patchwork of overlapping but different state laws.
-For example, Virginia, Colorado, Utah, and Connecticut all have enacted state laws that have become, or will become, effective in 2023; Texas, Montana, Oregon, and Florida have adopted laws that will become effective in 2024, Delaware, Iowa and Tennessee have adopted laws that will become effective in 2025; and Indiana has adopted a law that will become effective in 2026.
+For example, Virginia, Colorado, Utah, and Connecticut all have enacted state laws that have become, or will become, effective in 2023; Texas, Montana, Oregon, and Florida have adopted laws that will become effective in 2024, Delaware, Iowa, New Jersey and Tennessee have adopted laws that will become effective in 2025; and Indiana has adopted a law that will become effective in 2026.
 These new state laws share similarities with the CCPA, CPRA, and legislation proposed in other states.
+Other states have enacted other types of privacy legislation, such as Washington's My Health, My Data Act, which includes a private right of action.
 Additionally, the U.S. federal government is contemplating privacy legislation.
 We cannot fully predict the impact of the CCPA, CPRA, or other new or proposed legislation on our business or operations, but the restrictions imposed by these laws and regulations may require us to modify our data handling practices and impose additional costs and burdens, including risks of regulatory fines, litigation and associated reputational harm.
 In addition, U.S. and international laws that have been applied to protect consumer privacy (including laws regarding unfair and deceptive practices in the U.S. and GDPR in the EU) may be subject to evolving interpretations or applications in light of privacy developments.
-As a result, we may be subject to significant consequences, including penalties and fines, for any failure to comply with such laws, regulations and directives.
+As a result, we may be subject to significant